Chris O'Dowd: Personal life

-O'Dowd married British writer, director, and television presenter Dawn Porter in 2012.
-After their marriage, Dawn changed her surname to O'Porter.
+O'Dowd married Scottish writer, director and television presenter Dawn Porter in 2012.
+After their wedding, Dawn changed her surname to O'Porter.
+On 1 February 2015, it was announced on Twitter that O'Porter had given birth to their son, Art O'Porter, a week earlier.
+On 1 July 2017, O'Porter gave birth to their second son, Valentine.
+The family divide their time between homes in Los Angeles, Bermondsey in London, and Margate in Kent.

 O'Dowd says he has developed an antitheist philosophy, and believes religion is "going to be like racism" in terms of social unacceptability and condemnation.

 In April 2014, he presented at the Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Leighton Meester and James Franco, after raising donations for their Broadway show Of Mice and Men.

-On 1 February 2015, it was announced on Twitter that O'Porter gave birth to their son, Art O'Porter, a week earlier.
-On 1 July 2017, O'Porter gave birth to their second son, Valentine.
-The family divide their time between homes in Los Angeles, California; Bermondsey, London; and Margate, Kent.